DHTMLX/docs-diagram/docs/api/data_collection/getid_method.md

 ### Description

-@short: returns the id of the item by its index
+@short: Returns the id of the item by its index

 ### Usage